AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 ### Services

-- **SaaS services from Adobe Commerce**—None of the SaaS services offered for Adobe Commerce are available under the HIPAA-readiness offering.
+- **Adobe Commerce services**—None of the Adobe Commerce SaaS or extensibility services are available under the HIPAA-readiness offering.
 These services include, but are not limited to:

   - Live Search
   - API Mesh